Purchase Order: What It Is & How to Create One [+ Template]

 Published:

-A PO lays down the agreement, which establishes the expectations of the transaction and the buyer’s approval of the terms of payment.
+But, how do purchase orders work?
+Well, a PO lays down an agreement, which establishes the expectations of the transaction, as well as the buyer’s approval of the terms of payment.
 Purchase orders are commonly used for bulk orders involving larger transactions, or when buyers are involved in recurring relationships with the supplier.

 To help you learn about purchase orders and successfully create your own, I’ll cover the following topics in this article: